JSC-TBC-Bank/swift-style-guide/README.md

 ```

-When multiple optionals are unwrapped either with `guard` or `if let`, minimize nesting by using the compound version when possible.
+When multiple optionals are unwrapped either with `guard` or `if` statement, minimize nesting by using the compound version when possible.

 Additionally, for better readability and debugging, place the `guard` / `if` on its own line, and then indent each condition on a separate line.